antwxne/IndieStudio/README.md

 # Indie Studio
-> The aim of the Indie Studio is to implement a cross-platform 3D video game with real-world tools.
+> The goal of Indie Studio is to implement a cross-platform 3D video game with real-world tools.

 We decided to remake the _Wii tank_ game.